On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Abstract

 \section{Abstract}

 Interconnection and damping assignment passivity-based control (IDA-PBC) is an excellent method to stabilize mechanical systems in the Hamiltonian formalism.
 In this paper, several improvements are made on the IDA-PBC method.
 The skew-symmetric interconnection submatrix in the conventional form of IDA-PBC is shown to have some redundancy for systems with the number of degrees of freedom greater than two, containing unnecessary components that do not contribute to the dynamics.
-To completely remove this redundancy, use of quadratic gyroscopic forces is proposed in place of the skew-symmetric interconnection submatrix.
-Reduction of the number of the matching partial differential equations in IDA-PBC, and simplification of the structure of the matching partial differential equations are achieved by eliminating the gyroscopic force from the matching partial differential equations.
-In addition, easily verifiable criteria are provided for Lyapunov/exponential stabilizability by IDA-PBC for all linear controlled Hamiltonian systems with arbitrary degree of underactuation and for all nonlinear controlled Hamiltonian systems with one degree of underactuation.
-A general design procedure for IDA-PBC is given and illustrated with two examples.
-This paper renders the IDA-PBC method as powerful as the controlled Lagrangian method that is a Lagrangian counterpart of IDA-PBC.
+To completely remove this redundancy, the use of quadratic gyroscopic forces is proposed in place of the skew-symmetric interconnection submatrix.
+Reduction of the number of matching partial differential equations in IDA-PBC and simplification of the structure of the matching partial differential equations are achieved by eliminating the gyroscopic force from the matching partial differential equations.
+In addition, easily verifiable criteria are provided for Lyapunov/exponential stabilizability by IDA-PBC for all linear controlled Hamiltonian systems with arbitrary degrees of underactuation and for all nonlinear controlled Hamiltonian systems with one degree of underactuation.
+A general design procedure for IDA-PBC is given and illustrated with examples.
+The duality of the new IDA-PBC method to the method of controlled Lagrangians is discussed.
+This paper renders the IDA-PBC method as powerful as the controlled Lagrangian method.